AegeanGrey/readme-generator/README.md

   ## Credits
-  UofU, Todd D. and Finn
+  Starter code was provided by the Univeristy of Utah, improved/modified by Todd D. and insight was provided by Finn